 For instance, we chose not to use AdSense on our work at home mom site.
 Why?
-Because the site topic would draw nothing but those scammy “get paid to do surveys” type ads and we don't want to advertise people stuff we know is basically crap.
+Because the site topic would draw nothing but those scammy “get paid to do surveys” type ads and we don't want to advertise people stuff we know is crap.
 On our sites themed around cell phone use, the ads tend to be much more relevant.

-Bottom line is that if I can find a way to get a CPM higher than the one I get with AdSense, I'll gladly replace it.
+If I can find a way to get a CPM higher than the one I get with AdSense, I'll gladly replace it.
 CPMs vary a LOT based on the site and topic.
 In some industries, it pays paltry compared to what you could make with affiliate programs and the above options.
 In others, it's very tough to beat, especially when using custom channels.

-I've written before about the various reasons why you should cloak your affiliate links and that fact that I personally use PLP Link Cloaker to do it.
+I've written before about the various reasons why you should cloak your affiliate links and that fact that I use PLP Link Cloaker to do it.
 The reason I'm saying that using link cloaker can help make you more money is simple…

-First, I can set certain words to auto link whenever I mention them (and limit the number of times it occurs, etc) – this means I don't have to go and find an affiliate link every time I mention a product.
+First, I can set certain words to auto link whenever I mention them (and limit the number of times it occurs, etc.) – this means I don't have to go and find an affiliate link every time I mention a product.
 This decreases the chances of me being too lazy to do so and ensures I always have every product I directly affiliate for linked.

-Second, if an affiliate link changes, I only need to update it in one place (the PLP dashboard) to change the affiliate link sitewide.
+Second, if an affiliate link changes, I only need to update it in one place (the PLP dashboard) to modify the affiliate link sitewide.
 This reduces the chances of me having dead affiliate links in past posts when a merchant updates their linking methods or changes networks, etc.

 Tackle Making More Revenue with Your Blog SMARTLY

 Remember that you need SOME traffic to make any significant revenue.
 You don't need 100,000 pageviews a month, but none of the above is going to make you cash if you're only getting 20 visitors a day.
-Be sure you actually HAVE an audience to make money with (I typically don't worry much about advertising, in most niches, until the site hits 10K pageviews per month – but your experience will vary depending on the topic and following).
+Be sure you HAVE an audience to make money with (I typically don't worry much about advertising, in most niches, until the site hits 10K pageviews per month – but your experience will vary depending on the topic and following).

 Additionally, always monetize SMARTLY.
 I have a few ground rules when it comes to monetizing my websites…

-- I always try to “incorporate” advertising vs. shoving it down peoples throats… if I can see three large Adsense ads on your site before I see any content, you're doing it wrong – and Google might smack you for doing it wrong as well.
+- I always try to “incorporate” advertising vs. shoving it down people's throats.
+If I can see three large Adsense ads on your site before I see any content, you're doing it wrong – and Google might smack you for doing it wrong as well.
 You might make a little less money, but you'll end up making more money overall by not alienating readers and increasing your overall following.

 - I never sell text links.
 Ever.
 And trust me, I've been tempted.
 Especially in industries where tons of other people do it and don't see any negative ramifications from doing it.
 But it's against Google law.
-I think it's a BS “law”.
-But if you depend on Google for traffic, know that selling links is a high risk monetization tactic.
+I think it's a BS “law.”
+But if you depend on Google for traffic, know that selling links is a high-risk monetization tactic.

-- I always do my best to ensure my audience is served with legitimate ads from legitimate companies… for instance, I get tons of companies who want to advertise services that I know are BS here on Sugarrae.
+- I always do my best to ensure my audience gets served with legitimate ads from legitimate companies.
+For instance, I get tons of companies who want to advertise services that I know are BS here on Sugarrae.
 And I say no. Whatever fee they're paying me to advertise won't recoup the loss of a reader who was disappointed by their offerings and feels “I” am who led them to it.
 I'm not saying you have to use products by every advertiser who buys a 300×250 ad slot.
 I'm merely saying that if you KNOW something is crap, don't advertise it to people.